Aochong-Li/One-Shot-RLVR/README.md

 git checkout v2.7.4.post1
 pip install -v --no-build-isolation .

+pip install -r requirement.txt
 # This may cause pip package conflicts.
 It is safe to ignore it.
+pip install antlr4-python3-runtime==4.9.3
 pip install math-verify

-pip install -r requirement.txt
 ```

 ## Change to the directory